cztomczak/cefpython/README.md

 ## Introduction

-CEF Python is a an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view) in 2012 to provide Python bindings for the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef).
+CEF Python is a an open source project founded by [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)
+(hire me!) in 2012 to provide Python bindings for the [Chromium Embedded Framework](https://bitbucket.org/chromiumembedded/cef).
 The project provides more than just Python bindings, it helps you integrate the CEF framework with the Python environment and the numerous Python GUI